The extension of Schwarzschild line element to include uniformly accelerated mass: Metric for a uniformly moving Schwarzschild object

 \section{Metric for a uniformly moving Schwarzschild object}

-The gravitational field and hence the spacetime geometry due to a static and spherically symmetric object can be described with the well known Schwarzschild line element and we call such object as the Schwarzschild object \cite{schwarzschild}.
-The Schwarzschild line element can be written as follows:

-where $m$ is the mass parameter which is equal to the half of the Schwarzschild radius $r_g=2GM/c^2$, $c$ is the speed of light in vacuum, $G$ is the gravitational constant and $M$ is the mass of the object.
-The coordinate $t$ represents the time and the spatial coordinates $(r,\theta, \phi)$ coincide with the ordinary spherical polar coordinates.
-In the present work we rewrite the line element \eqref{eq:x1} in terms of spatial Cartesian coordinates $(x,y,z)$ for our convenience to study the gravitational field due to a moving Schwarzschild object.
-So by performing simple coordinate transformation using the relations as below: we obtain the Schwarzschild line element in spatial Cartesian coordinates as follows:
+Now, we consider that the Schwarzschild object is moving with uniform velocity along the $X-$direction.
+Then for the sake of convenience in studying the gravitational field, we rewrite the line element \eqref{x7} in terms of the usual primed coordinate frame $K'$ used as a moving frame in special relativity as follows:

-Then we consider that the Schwarzschild object is in a coordinate frame $K(ct, x, y, z)$ that is moving with uniform velocity $v_x$ in $x'-$direction with respect to a rest frame $K'(ct', x', y', z')$.
-Additionally we also consider that for the frames $K$ and $K'$ the respective $X$ and $X'$ axes are coinciding and other coordinate axes $(Y, Z)$ and $(Y', Z')$ are parallel to each other.
-Meanwhile both the frames of reference $K$ and $K'$ are inertial frames and hence the relations between the coordinates of two such frames can be established using the Lorentz transformation.
-Therefore using the Lorentz transformation one can write \cite{landau}:
+where $r'=\sqrt{x'^2+y'^2+z'^2}$.
+Then we consider that the coordinate frame $K'(ct', x', y', z')$ is moving with respect to the observer's rest frame $K(ct, x, y, z)$ with uniform velocity $v_x$ in $X-$direction.
+Additionally, we also consider that for the frames $K$ and $K'$ the respective $X$ and $X'$ axes are coinciding and other coordinate axes $(Y, Z)$ and $(Y', Z')$ are parallel to each other.
+In curved spacetime (viz Schwarzschild) the relation between two such frames cannot be directly established by using the standard Lorentz transformation relations.
+It is because Lorentz transformation uses specific properties of the Minkowski spacetime such as the parallel transport of vectors allowed by its very particular affine structure, which the Schwarzschild geometry does not allow.
+However, in our present work, we considered a far-field condition where the spacetime geometry is close to flat, that can be described using the line element in equation \eqref{eq:x3}.
+So in this context, we can use the Lorentz transformation relations written in terms of Cartesian coordinates as follows: